ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Attribute Value: ace.group

-* Description: The 'ace group' interface is used to provision keying material and related informations and policies to members of a group using the Ace framework.
+* Description: The 'ace group' interface is used to provision keying material and related information and policies to members of a group using the Ace framework.

 * Reference: \[This Document\]